'Tis the season to be festive, when we finally get to indulge on all the amazing decadent dishes offered this time of year.

 Turkey, ham, salmon, roast veges, pavlova, ice cream... with all that fantastic food on hand, it can be tempting to give yourself a 'Christmas stuffing'.
 Not to worry; you can still be festive without the extra calories.
 How, you ask?

-- Don't go to a party hungry - How often do you skip meals in preparation for an event, only to overload on the nibbles before the mains are even being served?
+- Don't go to a festive dinner hungry - How often do you skip meals in preparation for an event, only to overload on the nibbles before the mains are even being served?
 Start the day with a healthy and balanced breakfast instead, or eat a snack beforehand.
 A couple of glasses of water will also fill you up a little while keeping you hydrated.

 - Listen to your body - There's a thin line between 'not being hungry' and 'being full'.
 Try not to cross that line by listening to your hunger and fullness cues, and give yourself 20 minutes to pause before starting another dish.
 That's how long it takes for your brain to know you're full.
 Chances are, you may realise you've had enough for the day.